 Tip 4.
 Better Way to Sync iMessages Between iPhone and Mac

 Usually the solutions above should work very well to get your devices syncing correctly.
-But on rare occasions when everything you do doesn’t work and you still need to sync your iMessages, you may want to try an alternative way to sync messages between the iPhone and the Mac.
-This backup and restore tool known as iMyFone D-Port Pro will allow you to export all the un-synced messages and iMessages from your iPhone to the Mac.
+But on rare occasions when everything you do doesn't work and you still need to sync your iMessages, you may want to try an alternative way to sync messages between the iPhone and the Mac.
+This backup and restore tool known as iMyFone iTransor (iOS 14 supported) will allow you to export all the un-synced messages and iMessages from your iPhone to the Mac.

-The following are some of the features that make D-Port Pro a great alternative to backup, restore and export data from the iPhone to the Mac;
+The following are some of the features that make iTransor a great alternative to backup and restore iPhone, or export data from the iPhone to the Mac;

-- It can be used to export up to 20 different types of data from an iOS device, an iTunes or iCloud Backup, such as messages, contacts, photos, videos, WhatsApp data, WeChat data, etc.
+- It can be used to export up to 20 different types of data from an iOS device, an iTunes or iCloud Backup to computer, such as messages, contacts, photos, videos, WhatsApp data, WeChat data, etc.

-- It enables to back up the whole data of your iPhone, or back up selected data.
+- It enables you to back up the whole data of your iPhone, or back up only the selected data.
 A good choice to save your precious time.

-How to Transfer iMessages from iPhone to Mac using D-Port Pro
+How to Transfer iMessages from iPhone to Mac using iTransor

-To use D-Port Pro to transfer iMessages to your Mac, download and install the program to the computer and then follow these simple steps;
+To use iTransor to transfer iMessages to your Mac, download and install the program to the computer and then follow these simple steps.

-Step 2: On the next window, choose the type of data you’d like to export.
-In this case we choose “Message.”
-Click “Next” to allow the program to scan the device for the available messages.
+Step 2: On the next window, choose the type of data you'd like to export.
+In this case we choose Message.
+Click Scan to allow the program to scan the device for the available messages.

 Step 3: Once the scan is complete, you should see a list of all the messages and iMessages on that device in the next window.
-Select the one’s you’d like to export to the Mac and cluck “Export.”
+Select the ones you'd like to export to the Mac and click Export.

 The messages will now be available on your Mac as well as on your iPhone.

-The failure of iMessages to sync across devices is a common problem that we’ve seen occur more than once.
+The failure of iMessages to sync across devices is a common problem that we've seen occur more than once even in iOS 14.
 The above solutions almost always work to fix this minor yet frustrating problem.
 Share your thoughts with us in the comments section below.
-We’d love to know which solutions worked best for you or what you did differently if any.
+We'd love to know which solutions worked best for you or what you did differently if any.